ParrotSec/documentation/docs/intro/what-is-linux.md

 Linux is one of the most prominent examples of free and open-source software collaboration.
 The source code may be used, modified and distributed—commercially or non-commercially—by anyone under the terms of its respective licenses, such as the GNU General Public License."

+&nbsp;

+---

-*Parrot Linux is not endorsed or affiliated with Linux.*
+*Parrot Linux is not endorsed nor affiliated with Linux.*